dgaydukov/cert-aws/sa/files/sa.md

 * delete any resource you didn't create

 ###### Cognito
-Cognito - managed user service that add user sign-in/sign-up/management email/phone verification/2FA logic.
+Managed user service that add user sign-in/sign-up/management email/phone verification/2FA logic.
 There are 2 pools:
-* User Pool kind of IdP (Identity Provider) - a directory with users' profiles, you can set up password strength You can migrate your users into cognito, but password won't be migrated.
+* User Pool - kind of IdP (Identity Provider) - a directory with users' profiles, you can set up password strength You can migrate your users into cognito, but password won't be migrated.
 If you want to migrate them with password you need to add special logic to your app: when user sign-in to your app - you sign-in him within cognito, if user doesn't exist in cognito you sign-up him with username/password.
-Cognito also support SAML or OpenID Connect, social identity providers (such as Facebook, Twitter, Amazon) and you can also integrate your own identity provider.
+Cognito also support SAML or OpenID Connect (Facebook/Twitter/Amazon), social identity providers and you can also integrate your own identity provider.
 * Identity Pool - temporary credentials to access aws services.
 If your users don't need to access aws resources, you don't need identity pool, user pool would be enough.
 You can use users from User Pool or Federated Pool (Facebook, Google) as users to whom give temporary credentials.
-You pay for MAU (monthly active users) - user who within a month made some identity operation sign-in/sign-up/tokenRefresh/passwordChange.
+You pay for MAU (monthly active users) - user who within a month made some identity operation sign-in/sign-up/tokenRefresh/passwordChange (free tier - 50k MAU per month)
-Free tier - 50k MAU per month.
-You can call `AssumeRole` to get temporary credentials.
-So you can sign-in to user_pool but you can use user_pool id token to get aws credentials from identity_pool.
 There are 3 types of cognito tokens (with accord to OpenID):
 * id token (contains claims) - jwt token that has personal user info (name, email, phone).
 So you shouldn't use it outside your backend, cause it includes sensitive info.
 Usually id token = access token + user's personal details.
 * access token (contains scopes)- jwt token that includes user's access rights.
 You can use it outside your backend to get access to other services.
-Live of id/access token is limited, usually to 1 hour, and that's why you should use refresh token to prolong it.
+Life of id/access token is limited, usually to 1 hour, and that's why you should use refresh token to prolong it.
 * refresh token - use it to retrieve new ID and access tokens Example creating users from cli (first run `sa/cloudformation/cognito-iam.yml` as CF stack):
 ```